ferrarimarco/home-lab/README.md

 ### Docker Swarm Manager

-1. Initialize the Swarm Manager: `docker swarm init` OR join the existing swarm as a manager
+1. Initialize the Swarm Manager: `docker swarm init` or join the existing swarm as a manager

 ### DDClient Server